top of page

 The session provides two hours of wonderful wild play in which parents/carers are welcome to attend.
 The session takes place in our beautiful Rewilding Space up on East Hull Community Farm where you can spend time in our awesome roundhouse, swing in a hammock amongst the trees or take part in an activity such as fire-lighting, campfire cooking, nature crafts, green woodwork and lots more...

-Sessions run on one Monday during term-time each month, 1 - 3pm and the dates for the rest of this year are:
+Sessions cost £7.50 per child and run on the 2nd and 4th Monday of each month during term-time, 1 - 3pm and the dates this year are :

 BOOK ONLINE NOW!